Monday, December 30, 2024

 And yet!
 He suddenly felt those long-inactive juices tingling in his body.

-"Close your eyes," Dorothy said.
+"Close your eyes," Ann said.
 "Please.
 Just for a moment."

 Elton closed his eyes.